Common Sense Media Review

 Is It Any Good?

-Anna Kendrick is very good in this rom-com that isn't particularly strong on either the rom or the com, but moves along pleasantly enough mostly due to Kendrick's charmingly off-kilter performance.
-She's a sweetly sardonic delight, whether she's getting bowled over by the sudden betrayal of a boyfriend, pulling support duty for a substance-addicted friend, or arguing with her neurotically needy mom (Hope Davis, also fantastic).
+Both Kendrick and Jackson are very good in this romcom, which isn't particularly strong on either the rom or the com but moves along pleasantly enough, mostly due to their charmingly off-kilter performance.
+Kendrick is a sweetly sardonic delight, whether she's getting bowled over by the sudden betrayal of a boyfriend, pulling support duty for a substance-addicted friend, or arguing with her neurotically needy mom (Hope Davis, also fantastic).
+Jackson reinforces that he's a leading man after his breakout in The Good Place.
 Love Life's structure is a little hard to grasp, true.
 The show starts out with the premise of investigating how Kendrick found "her person" by seeing her through a series of failed romances.
-The first episode, "Augie Jeong" makes the viewer imagine that each episode will concern itself with one particular romance and we'll move tidily through the litany to a wrapped-up happy ending, true love always.

 Talk to Your Kids About ...